Tampa–Hillsborough County Public Library System: History

 The library was originally located across the street at 8611 Interbay Blvd.
 It was created and maintained by the Port Tampa City Women's Club volunteers from 1951 to 1961, at which point it was encompassed by the Tampa Library System.
 When the Hillsborough County libraries merged with the Tampa Library System in 1984, Port Tampa City Library became a member of the Hillsborough County Public Library Cooperative (HCPLC).

 The building it currently resides in was built in 1926 by James G. Yeats and was intended to be a bank.
 After operating for only seven years, the bank shut down in 1933, and Yeats died that same year.
 Today, he is remembered in the "Yeats Room", the large community room where programs and classes take place.

 The building became the site of many enterprises after that – including a grocery store, an aviation school, a boutique, and even a hospital – until eventually sitting unoccupied for over a decade and being slated for demolition.
 Before this could occur, the Port Tampa City Women's Club proposed restoring the structure and moving the library into it, as the original library was suffering from cramped quarters and maintenance issues.
 The idea was proposed in 1993 and came to fruition in 1998.
 In a ceremonial "passage of the book", the community came together to form a human chain linking the old library to the new.
 The very last book to be moved, A History of the City of Port Tampa 1888-1961, was passed from person to person until reaching the new structure.
 The old structure was demolished in 2006.

-As of June 2024, the branch has closed for renovation.
+As of June 2024, the branch was closed for renovation.